AlfrescoLabs/alfresco-cis/README.md

 ##### Property Requirements

-*source_path:* The `source_path` property must be both *unique* and *relative* to the Alfresco Content Store directory path as defined via the Alfresco `dir.root` and/or `dir.contentstore` configuration properties.
+**source_path:** The `source_path` property must be both *unique* and *relative* to the Alfresco Content Store directory path as defined via the Alfresco `dir.root` and/or `dir.contentstore` configuration properties.

-*size:* The `size` property must be expressed in bytes.
+**size:** The `size` property must be expressed in bytes.

-*properties:* The keys in the `properties` hash must have a direct mapping in the corresponding Alfresco content model.
+**properties:** The keys in the `properties` hash must have a direct mapping in the corresponding Alfresco content model.
 The current implementation is rather simplistic and merely assumes the newly created content object is of type `cm:content`.

-** The filename of the newly created object will be derived from the `cm:name` property.
+	* The filename of the newly created object will be derived from the `cm:name` property.

 #### Updating Existing Content
 *NOT YET IMPLEMENTED*

 Existing content may be updated by using an HTTP PUT with a newly assigned and *unique* `source_path` property value.
-Updated metadata properties may also be supplied though the `cm:name` property will be ignored.
-This is not a limitation, rather an implementation choice.
+Updated metadata properties may also be supplied.

 #### Response
 On success, the REST endpoint will respond with a 200 code and a JSON response as follows: